Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

-We selected two top livestream commerce platforms, Alibaba's Taobao and ByteDance's Douyin as they are the top two livestream shopping platforms in China~\cite{traction2020}.
-Taobao is originally an online shopping platform, thus its add-on livestream feature is an extension to its online shopping website.
-Douyin is a short video sharing and livesteam platform, thus the add-on shopping feature is an extension to its livestream service~\cite{kpmg2020}.
+Two top livestream commerce platforms, Alibaba's Taobao and ByteDance's TikTok, were selected for analysis.
+They are the top two livestream shopping platforms in China~\cite{traction2020}.
+Taobao is originally an online shopping platform, thus its livestream feature is an extension to its online shopping website.
+TikTok is a short video sharing and livesteam platform, thus their add-on shopping feature is an extension to its livestream service~\cite{kpmg2020}. \autoref{fig:interface} demonstrates the primary features on the TikTok livestream platform.

-Due to their different origins, the livestream style and the streamer's background are slightly different on these two platforms.
-The streamers on the Taobao livestream platform are usually small business owners or temporary streamers (e.g., salesmen) hired by business owners, and they sell products from their own business.
-In contrast, the streamers on Douyin livestream shopping are often celebrities, influencers, or professional streamers, and they collaborate with various brands and business owners.
-Functionality-wise, Taobao livestream can redirect viewers to the online stores on the Taobao website; while Douyin provides a ``shopping window'' feature within the stream session, enabling users to browse a list of products and complete purchases with one click without leaving the livestream session~\cite{Shopwindow}.
+Due to their different origins, the livestream styles and streamer backgrounds were slightly different on these two platforms.
+The streamers on the Taobao livestream platform were small business owners or temporary streamers (e.g., salesmen) hired by business owners and they sold products from their own business.
+In contrast, the streamers on TikTok livestream shopping were celebrities, influencers, or professional streamers who collaborated with brands and business owners.
+Functionality-wise, Taobao livestreams redirected viewers to an online store on the Taobao website; while TikTok provided a ``shopping window'' feature within the stream session, enabling users to browse a list of products and complete purchases with one click without leaving the livestream session~\cite{Shopwindow}.